Diamond Lake Beach in Mundelein

 Marriott Lincolnshire Resort in Lincolnshire

 With more than 65 hotels offering 8,500 guest rooms, Lake County is ready to welcome any midsize groups.
 The area is home to a wide variety of chain and independent lodging brands as well as three major resorts.
-The Marriott Lincolnshire, Lake County’s largest resort, has 389 guest rooms, 22 meeting rooms and more than 50,000 square feet of meeting space.
+The Lincolnshire Marriott, Lake County’s largest resort, has 389 guest rooms, 22 meeting rooms and more than 50,000 square feet of meeting space.
 The resort has everything you need to treat and inspire attendees, including an 18-hole PGA golf course, tennis center and two pools.
 The Marriott Lincolnshire is also home to the highly acclaimed Marriott Theatre, which hosts everything from award-winning musicals to off-Broadway classics to trendsetting world premieres.
-The hotel is about to complete a $22 million renovation that will transform almost every inch of the resort.
-In addition to updating all guest rooms, the renovation will also include the addition of two new restaurants, a café and spa.
-Planners will love the new Lakeside Pavilion, a 5,000-sq.-ft. climate controlled outdoor tent with floor-to-ceiling windows overlooking the golf course and woods.
-Lake County’s Illinois Beach Resort and Conference Center, Best Western Premier Collection®, is another popular location.
-It’s the state’s only premier resort hotel located on the beaches of Lake Michigan.
-With 92 newly renovated guest rooms and more than 14,000 square feet of flexible group meeting space, Illinois Beach Resort and Conference Center offers a beautiful and spacious backdrop for your next meeting or event.
-The beloved KeyLime Cove Indoor Waterpark Resort, a longtime favorite if you want to host an enticing and engaging conference, is about to get even better.
-It’s currently closed for renovations but will reopen in 2018 with a new name and look: The Great Wolf Lodge Illinois.
-It will feature 20,000 square feet of new indoor water park facilities, as well as a new outdoor pool.
+The hotel recently completed a $22 million renovation that transformed almost every inch of the resort.
+In addition to updating all guest rooms, the renovation included the addition of two new restaurants, Three Embers and Wright's Brew & Bistro, and a full-service spa.
+Planners will love the Lakeside Pavilion, a 5,000-sq.-ft. climate controlled outdoor tent with floor-to-ceiling windows overlooking the golf course and woods.
+In 2018 Great Wolf Lodge opened in Gurnee, IL.
+It features 414 guest suites and nearly 7,800 square feet of flexible meeting space with breakout rooms amd built-in A/V technology.
+The family-friendly resort boosts a massive indoor water park, as well as an outdoor pool.
 In addition to all of the area’s hotels and resorts, Lake County is also home to one of a kind outdoor spaces like Lake County Fairgrounds.
 With more than 65,000 square feet of meeting space, the fairgrounds are a popular spot for trade shows, festivals and large-scale exhibitions.

 Six Flags Great America & Hurricane Harbor in Gurnee